Terms and Abbreviations

 Controller – The handheld device that is used by the drone pilot to control the drone and the quadcopter.
-Controllers are also called transmitters.
+Controllers are also called transmitters and remotes.

 GLONASS - Global Navigation Satellite System, is a networks of satellites orbiting the earth separate from GPS.
 Used to track movement or hold position, increases accuracy and coverage when combined with GPS.